Skip to content

 With a spotlight on ethical eating and environmental wellness, plant-based options aren’t going away any time soon.
 Despite the popularity of these causes, there is still a fair amount of skepticism surrounding the meat-imitation products.
 In reaction to this skepticism, I think we will see more protein alternatives with clean and simple ingredients.
 Of the plant-based proteins available, I believe the humble pulse is the perfect benefactor to this growing trend.
 Pulses, the edible seeds from legume plants, are generally high in protein and fiber, and they can be quite culinarily versatile.
 I predict we will be seeing more black bean patties, hearty grain bowls with lentils, fresh salads with roasted chickpeas, and many more pulse-based options in 2024.

-Food Network calls pulses the “superfood you’ve never heard of.” »
+Food Network calls pulses the “superfood you’ve never heard of”»

 Last year’s prediction: Go with your gut